Skip to main content

 Overview

-Helleborus atrorubens is a deciduous herbaceous perennial in the Ranunculaceae family, growing 12–18 inches (30–45 cm) tall and 12–15 inches (30–38 cm) wide.
-It is one of the parents of many H. x hybridus garden hybrids, contributing deep purple-red flower colour to the breeding pool.
-Basal leaves are pedately divided into 7–11 narrow, lance-shaped segments 4–8 inches (10–20 cm) long with serrated margins, emerging after or during flowering and persisting through summer before dying back in autumn.
-Unlike the evergreen H. x hybridus, this species is fully deciduous.
-Flower stems arise from the crown in late winter, bearing 2–5 nodding, cup-shaped flowers 1.5–2 inches (4–5 cm) across.
-Sepals (which form the showy part of the flower) are deep violet-purple to dark red-brown on the exterior, sometimes greenish on the interior, with a waxy texture.
-Nectaries (modified petals) are tubular, green to yellow-green, clustered around numerous stamens.
-Native to deciduous woodlands in Slovenia and Croatia at elevations of 300–1,500 feet (100–450 m).
-All parts contain cardiac glycosides (hellebrin) and steroidal saponins — toxic if ingested, causing gastrointestinal irritation and potential cardiac disturbance.
-Contact with sap may cause skin irritation in sensitive individuals.
+Helleborus atrorubens is a deciduous herbaceous perennial in the buttercup family (Ranunculaceae) reaching 12-18 inches (30-45 cm) tall and 12-15 inches (30-38 cm) wide.
+The species is one of the parents of many Helleborus x hybridus garden hybrids, contributing the deep purple-red flower color to the breeding pool that produced the dark-toned hybrid hellebores in widespread garden use.
+Basal leaves are pedately divided into 7-11 narrow lance-shaped segments 4-8 inches (10-20 cm) long with serrated margins, emerging after or during flowering and persisting through summer before dying back in autumn.
+The fully deciduous habit (with no foliage present at flowering time) separates this species from the evergreen H. x hybridus, where leathery green leaves persist through winter alongside the flowers.
+Flower stems arise directly from the crown in late winter, bearing 2-5 nodding cup-shaped flowers 1.5-2 inches (4-5 cm) across.
+The showy floral parts are 5 waxy sepals in deep violet-purple to dark red-brown on the exterior (sometimes greenish on the interior), with a heavy waxy texture that gives the sepals an extended functional period: the tubular green to yellow-green nectaries (which are modified petals in Helleborus) and the numerous stamens are clustered at the flower center.
+As the flower ages, the sepals gradually fade from deep purple-red to dusty green, but they persist on the developing seed cluster for 4-6 weeks rather than dropping the way true petals would.
+All plant parts contain bufadienolide cardiac glycosides (including hellebrin and helleborin) and steroidal saponins, secondary metabolites that disrupt cardiac sodium-potassium pump function and cause cellular irritation when ingested.
+Symptoms after ingestion include gastrointestinal irritation (vomiting and diarrhea) and potential cardiac arrhythmia in larger doses, with the toxicity profile shared across the Helleborus genus.
+Sap contact can produce contact dermatitis in sensitive individuals from the same compound class.
+Hardy in USDA zones 5-9 (-20°F / -29°C).

 Native Range

-Helleborus atrorubens is native to a restricted range in southeastern Europe — primarily Slovenia and northwestern Croatia — where it grows in deciduous forests and woodland edges on calcareous soils.
-The species is considered vulnerable in parts of its native range due to habitat loss and collection.
+Helleborus atrorubens is native to a restricted range in southeastern Europe, primarily Slovenia and northwestern Croatia, where it grows in deciduous forests and woodland edges on calcareous soils at elevations of 300-1,500 feet (100-450 m).
+The species is considered vulnerable in parts of its native range due to habitat loss from forestry and development, and to commercial wild collection for the horticultural trade.
+Plants in widespread garden cultivation are nursery-propagated rather than wild-collected.

 Suggested Uses